epam/ai-dial-ci/CONTRIBUTING.md

 ### 3. Creating a Pull Request (PR)

 Once ready, you can create a PR.
-Make sure to prefix the title with one of the following: "fix: ", "feat: ", "feature: ", "chore: ", "hotfix: "
+We require pull request titles to follow the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/).
+Make sure to prefix the title with one of the following: `fix:`, `feat:`, `feature:`, `chore:`, `hotfix:`.
+Breaking change pull requests may include `!` after the type/scope, e.g. `<type>!: <description>`.

 This helps maintainers to categorize the PR and understand its purpose easier.